Greater Bank Retirement Plus

 The Retirement Plus Account provided by Greater Bank lets your money earn competitive interest in a tiered manner.
 Account holders get to choose between a Visa debit card and an access card.
 You also get access you funds in your account in other ways.
 This account does not charge any monthly account keeping fees.

-- Choice of cards.
 Greater Bank let you choose from a Visa debit card and an access card.
 You can use both these cards at ATMs and EFTPOS terminals across Australia.
 The Visa debit card lets you transact globally, anywhere you see the Visa symbol.
 You can also use your Visa card details to pay bills and make purchases over the Internet and over the phone.

-- Online, phone and mobile banking.
 All account holders get free access to online, phone and mobile banking.
 These platforms let you view your transaction history and your latest account balance.
 You can also log online to transact in different ways.

-- Other methods of accessing funds.
-If you’re in the habit of writing cheques you can request for a chequebook.
+If you're in the habit of writing cheques you can request for a chequebook.
 You can visit your nearest Greater Bank branch to make deposits and withdrawals.
 If you want to pay your bills online in a secure manner you can use BPAY.
 You also get access to a third party payment service as well as EasyPay.

-- Account keeping fees.
 This account does not attract any ongoing account keeping fees.

-- Other fees.
 You may have to pay other fees from time to time.
 These include fees for drawing cheques, ATM withdrawal fees, overseas ATM withdrawal fees and BPAY transaction fees.

-- Fee allowance and rebate.
 Account holders get a fee allowance of $3 every month.
 Every $1,000 that credits into your account earns you a fee rebate of $3.
 The minimum monthly balance in your account also has a bearing on the fee rebate.

-- SMS and email alerts.
 If you want to remain informed about activity in your account you can get SMS or email alerts.
 You get to choose from different options that notify you of changes in account balance, withdrawals and deposits.
 An SMS alert fee applies for every text you receive.

 - Minimum age.
 You should be over 55 years old.